flairNLP/flair/resources/docs/TUTORIAL_13_TRANSFORMERS_PRODUCTION.md

 Our model is so large, that the exported ONNX-Model is more than the expected limit of 2GB.
 For smaller models, it is recommended to use `use_external_data_format=False` and have everything packed in a single file.

 ### Quantization

+To use the optimization, in addition to `onnx-runtime`, also `onnx` need to be installed, this can be done via:
+`pip install onnx`

 When you only have a CPU available, you might consider speeding up your model drastically, by using quantization: